eon-collective/dbt_snowflake_tutorial_v2/README.md

     dbt docs serve

 ### Loading static/seed files <a name="dbt_howtorun_seed"></a> [↑](#toc-)
 Builds any .csv files as tables in the warehouse.
 These are located in the data/seed folder of the project.
-Otherwsie specified in the dbt_project.yml.
+Otherwise specified in the dbt_project.yml.
 This materializes the CSVs as tables in your target schema.
-Note that **not all projects require this step** since the assummption that raw data is already in your warehouse.
+Note that **not all projects require this step** since the assummption is that raw data is already in your warehouse.
 See [dbt docs on seed](https://docs.getdbt.com/docs/building-a-dbt-project/seeds)

     dbt seed